Who doesn’t love a little adventure! Any travel that is physically challenging and may take you to places off the beaten path is adventurous.

 If a good book, a nice solo dinner and a glass of good wine is all you need for a great evening, you are definitely ready to travel by yourself.

-6.)
-Your phone is filled with useful travel apps
+6. Your phone is loaded with useful travel apps

 If you never leave the house without being fully equipped for every eventuality, you are definitely ready for solo travel.
 Does your bag always contain an umbrella, sunglasses and a box of plasters?
 If so, you are ready to go!

 8. You have friends all over the world

 It is always great to have an emergency couch to crash on in a new destination!

 9. You are fine with eating alone

 If you can confidently stroll into any restaurant and request a table for one then you are ready to travel alone.

 10. You know how to manage your money